davecburke/silverbullet-clipper/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/davecburke/silverbullet-clipper?style=for-the-badge)](https://github.com/davecburke/silverbullet-clipper/releases/latest)

-[SilverBullet](https://silverbullet.md/) by Zef Hemel is an awesome note-taking application optimized for people with a hacker mindset
+[SilverBullet](https://silverbullet.md/) by Zef Hemel is an awesome note-taking application optimized for people with a hacker mindset.

 SilverBullet Clipper is a browser extension that allows you to save either a URL or selected content from a page as markdown to SilverBullet.
-The capture is added as a Quick Note in the default SilverBullet inbox.
+By default, the capture is added as a Quick Note in the default SilverBullet inbox.
 Please keep in mind that it is not guaranteed to work on all websites.

 To use this add-on, simply click the extension icon while you are browsing the page you want to capture.
 A popup will allow you to change the page title from the default timestamp and add any tags that you want to the page.